Dragan Žilić: International career

 Žilić made his international debut for FR Yugoslavia in a 1–1 away friendly draw against Brazil on 23 September 1998.
 He came on as a second-half substitute for Ivica Kralj and kept a clean sheet in the process.
 After nearly four years of absence, Žilić returned to the squad in a 2–1 friendly win over Mexico at Bank One Ballpark on 13 February 2002.
 He earned a total of eight caps for the national team between 1998 and 2003.

 Post-playing career

-Following his initial retirement in 2010, Žilić served as president of his parent club OFK Kikinda.
+Following his initial retirement in 2010, Žilić served as president of OFK Kikinda.